marcell-lovassy/marcell-lovassy/README.md

-- 👋 Hi, I’m @marcell-lovassy
+- 👋 Hi, I’m Marcell
 - I am a game developer at Gameloft, working with Unity.
 - I also have some indie game projects.
 - I'm currently learning web development and Unreal Engine.